 Allergy testing

-Investigations may include skin prick testing to foods, aeroallergens and venoms, blood tests (such as specific IgE testing), and other assessments where clinically indicated.
 Skin prick testing involves placing small amounts of allergen extract on the skin and gently pricking the surface to assess for an allergic response.
-Results are available during the clinic visit and are explained clearly to families.
+Results are available during your clinic appointment and are explained clearly to families.

 Food challenges and supervised feeds

-Oral food challenges and supervised feeds are an essential part of allergy assessment and management.
+Oral food challenges and supervised eating are an essential part of allergy assessment and management.
 These procedures are used to confirm or exclude food allergy, assess tolerance, or support the safe reintroduction of foods.

 Drug allergy testing and challenges

-Children with suspected drug allergy are assessed through detailed clinical history and review of previous reactions.
+Children with a suspected drug allergy are assessed through detailed clinical history and review of previous reactions.
 Where appropriate, further investigations may include allergy testing or supervised drug challenge procedures.

 Clarifying drug allergy status is important to avoid unnecessary restriction of medications and to support safe future treatment.
 All testing and challenges are undertaken according to national and international guidance.